 Though the credit limit for the Upgrade Select Visa ranges from $500 to $2,500, most will get a limit of $1,500 or less.
 For the purpose of comparing it with the Surge $750 and $1,000 limit version, I have decided to use $1,500 as the credit limit.
 I will also do the same for the Arro Card since the credit limit ranges from $50 - $2,500.

 As you can see from the comparison table above, the Surge Mastercard compares very well the the credit cards from Concora very well with regards to the Total Fee to Credit Limit Ratio.
-The reason is because after 6 months, Surge has a much higher credit limit and lower fees as well.
+The reason is because they do not charge any monthly maintenance fee from the second year onwards.
 Our rule of thumb should be that TFCL ratios should be 15% or less meaning that you should not pay more than 15% of your credit limit in fees.
 So the Surge Mastercard has decent TFCL ratios for their $750 and $1,000 limit versions.

 Despite having good TFCL ratios, the annual fee of the Surge Mastercard is is high.
 The $750 and $1,000 limit versions have a $125 annual fee.
 Competitors like Upgrade Select and Arro Mastercard have much lower fees.
 Upgrade Select has a $39 annual fee, which is $86 lower than Surge.
 Arro Mastercard charges a $3/monthly fee which works out to $36 annually.
 This is $89 lower than Surge.
 As a result of much lower fees, the Upgrade Select and Arro Mastercard has lower TFCL ratio than Surge.